MikhailDubovichev/genai-showcase/README.md

 A non-comprehensive list of the showcased capabilities is detailed below.

 P.S.
 To showcase my technical capabilities in **data analysis / classical machine learning (ML)** I also pushed to my GitHub **Metallurgy-Flotation-Plant-Optimization/** repo, with model predicting silica content in iron ore concentrate.
-I built this model in Google Colab in 2024 as part of my ML self-stydies, using Kaggle dataset and one A100 GPU.
+I built this model in Google Colab in 2024 as part of my ML self-studies, using Kaggle dataset and one A100 GPU.

 ---